 The first day reveals four dungeons that the teams have to push as high as possible, the second day adds another dungeon to the pool, and the third day adds the final dungeon to the pool.
 Each day, the worst-performing team is cut, so on the final day, only four teams compete.
 The prize pool is $20,000 but is split between the top six teams.

-The winning team is the one who manages who has the highest number when levels of keys are combined.
+The winning team is the one that manages the highest number when levels of keys are combined.